Services Digital Learning

 EDUCAUSE Learning Initiative (ELI) www.educause.edu/eli

-TTaDA has a subscription to Educause that specifically supports our work with faculty integrating technology into teaching and learning.
+ELI supports work with faculty integrating technology into teaching and learning.
 The Educause Learning Initiative (ELI) is a community of higher education institutions and organizations committed to the advancement of learning through the innovative application of technology.
-The Educause membership also provides UND students, faculty, and staff with access to ELI events and resources including: white papers and briefs, the always popular 7 Things You Should Know About…™ series, as well as podcasts, videos, and online event archives to keep you well-informed of emerging trends.
+The Educause provides UND students, faculty, and staff with access to ELI events and resources including: white papers and briefs, the always popular 7 Things You Should Know About…™ series, as well as podcasts, videos, and online event archives to keep you well-informed of emerging trends.

 MERLOT is a curated collection of free and open online teaching, learning, and faculty development services contributed to and used by an international education community.
-The University of North Dakota has partnered with MERLOT since 2008, working together to shape and support the Open Education Resource (OER) Community in Higher Education and K-12 schools.
+The University of North Dakota has been working with MERLOT since 2008 to shape and support the Open Education Resource (OER) Community in Higher Education and K-12 schools.

 MERLOT collaborates with the Online Learning Consortium - OLC Innovate - to host an annual national conference.
 UND’s partnership with MERLOT provides reduced pricing to attend.